lvclark/tagdigger/README.md

 ### SAM files from TASSEL-GBSv2
 [TASSEL 5](http://www.maizegenetics.net/#!tassel/c17q9) includes as part of its pipeline a [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file produced by [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) or [BWA](http://bio-bwa.sourceforge.net/).
 TagDigger can read tag sequences from this file and generate SNP names in the same format as the TASSEL GBS version 2 pipeline.
 Since TASSEL can output multiple SNPs from the same tag, TagDigger generates a different set of names for the tags (in the format `chromosome-position-strand_allele`) but can output a CSV file matching the TASSEL SNP names to the TagDigger marker names.
 If supplying a list of markers to retain, the user should put them in the format of TASSEL SNP names (e.g. `S01_1026`).
 There is also an option to ignore all non-biallelic markers.

+### .alleles file from pyRAD
+The software [pyRAD](http://dereneaton.com/software/pyrad/) has an option to output a .alleles file containing two consensus sequences per individual for all loci.
+This file can be read directly by TagDigger, which finds all unique sequences for each locus.
+Like other TagDigger import options, the user can optionally supply a text file with a list of markers to retain, which in this case should be the marker numbers from pyRAD.
+There is also an option to only retain biallelic markers.

+Unlike other RAD-seq pipelines, pyRAD can detect insertion and deletion mutations.
+TagDigger is able to determine read counts and genotypes for both indels and substitution mutations identified by pyRAD.

 # Output

 If multiple barcodes have the sample name within and/or among libraries, the read counts will be added together for all identically-named samples.